Inode Usage

 How can I see how many inodes I am using?

-How to find your inodes will depend on the type of hosting you have.
+How you find your inodes will depend on the type of hosting you have.

 - Log in to cPanel.

-KVM VPS customers can view their inode usage via the Terminal.
+VPS customers can view their inodes via the Terminal.

 - Log in to WHM.